iklick/iklick.github.io/_posts/2021-01-04-set-cover-in-parallel.md

 3. The remainder of the file alternates between lines with a single integer which represents the number of sets in which each element appears and then a series of lines with the corresponding set indices.

 In other words, the matrix \$ A \$ is stored in the input files in CSR format.

+Reading in a problem instance can be broken into 2 parts:

+1. Parse the input file into `m`, `n`, `w`, and a temporary CSR matrix.
+2. Convert the CSR matrix to a CSC matrix stored in `p` and `r`.

 ### Framed as an Integer Linear Program (ILP)